 Fixation Academy of Performing Arts (FPA) responsibility:

-FPA promotes the well-being, individual development and has a duty of care for all members who attend.
-Our aim is for all members to have an enriching time with us and have a great sense of achievement at the end of each session.
+FPA promotes well-being, individual development and has a duty of care for all members who attend.
+Our aim is for all students and members to have an enriching time with us and have a great sense of achievement at the end of each session.
 We want members to feel secure, confident and to grow in self-esteem therefore the prevention of bullying (physical, verbal or emotional) is a central principle.

 Bullying is defined as undermining, intimidating or humiliating the person/s.